EU and US keen to seize Russian funds for Ukraine

 "It's very natural that given the enormous destruction in Ukraine, and huge rebuilding costs that they will face, that we will look to Russia to help pay at least a portion of the price that will be involved," she said, Reuters reports.

-"That said, while we're beginning to look at this, it would not be legal now in the United States for the government to seize those" assets, she noted.
+"That said, while we're beginning to look at this, it would not be legal now in the United States for the government to seize those assets," she noted.

 "It's not something that is legally permissible in the United States", she added.